 - 3.1 The safety and welfare of our pupils is of paramount importance and so all staff must report their allegations immediately. - 3.2 Allegations made against a member of staff, supply staff, contractors or a volunteer should be reported to the Headteacher.
 Allegations involving the Headteacher should be reported to the Chair of Governors.
 Allegations against the central team or Trustees should be reported to the CEO.
 Allegations against the CEO should be reported to the Clerk to the Board of Trustees and the Chair of the Trust Board.
-The Headteacher, Chair or CEO (as appropriate)

-will then contact the local authority designated officer (LADO) as soon as possible (but must be within 24 hours) and will then then act as the case manager.

-- 3.3 When an allegation is made the case manager (Head, Chair or CEO) will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the case officers will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, the Headteacher/ Chair /CEO will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
+The Headteacher, Chair or CEO (as appropriate) will then contact the local authority designated officer (LADO) as soon as possible (but must be within 24 hours) and will then then act as the case manager. - 3.3 When an allegation is made the case manager (Head, Chair or CEO) will consider two aspects: - 3.3.1 looking after the welfare of the child; and - 3.3.2 investigating and supporting the person subject to the allegation - 3.4 In each case, the case officers will: - 3.4.1 apply common sense and judgement; - 3.4.2 deal with allegations quickly, fairly and consistently; and - 3.4.3 provide effective protection for the child and support the person subject to the allegation. - 3.5 Before contacting the LADO, the Headteacher/ Chair /CEO will conduct basic enquiries to establish the facts to help determine whether there is any foundation to the allegation.
 The Headteacher/ Chair /CEO will contact the LADO and an initial discussion will take place to consider the nature, content and context of the allegation and agree a course of action.
-The academy Designated Safeguarding Lead may also be involved in this discussion.
+The Headteacher (as the Designated Safeguarding Lead) may also be involved in this discussion unless the allegation is against them.
 This discussion may include that: - no further action is required; or - more information is required to determine a course of action; or - a strategy discussion should take place; or - police or social care should be involved. - 3.6 The academy will share relevant information with the LADO about the allegation, the child, and the person against whom the allegation has been made.
 If it is decided that a strategy discussion should take place, then the academy will always attend that meeting.
-Representatives from other agencies such as health, social care and police may also be invited to the meeting.
+Representatives from other agencies such as health, social care and police may also be invited to the meeting. - 3.7 Where an allegation is made or becomes known to the Trust relating to incidents that happened when an individual or organisation was using the Trust premises for the purposes for running activities for children the Headteacher will inform the LADO in accordance with paragraph 3.6 of this policy. - 3.8 The Trust will inform Ofsted of any allegations of serious harm or abuse made against any staff member in one of its registered Early Years settings.
+The Trust will notify Ofsted of the allegations and the steps that is has taken in respect of the allegation within 14 days of the allegation being made.